home-assistant/home-assistant.io/source/_integrations/jewish_calendar.markdown

 The holiday sensor includes 3 attributes: *type*, *type_id*, and *id*.
 The *type_id* is useful for cases to condition automations based on a range of types.

-On Rosh Chodesh Tevet which always falls on Chanukah, the sensor will report both values: "Rosh Chodesh, Chanukah".
+On Rosh Chodesh Tevet, which always falls on Chanukah, the sensor will report both values: "Rosh Chodesh, Chanukah".

 The following is the list of holidays the sensor knows about with their selected type: